 The King’s Colonials were a unique yeomanry Regiment in the British Army in the opening years of the 20th century.
+Although formed in the final stages of the Boer War the Regiment itself did not see service there although a number of its volunteer members did.
 They were comprised of Colonial volunteer’s resident in Britain initially from those living in London but in time extending to Cambridge, Oxford and Liverpool.
 A combination of colourful characters, rich and flamboyant uniforms, iconic badges reflecting proud Dominion heritages mixed with Royal patronage ensured that the King’s Colonials became a much talked about Regiment.
 The King’s Colonials bore many distinctions and among them that they were the only Colonial unit administered from Whitehall and the other rather tragically is that although not the very last but among those officially registered as having being killed on Armistice Day was a Trooper of 'C' Squadron King Edward's Horse.

 Re-named in 1910 as the King Edward’s Horse (King’s Overseas Dominions Regiment) the Regiment went on to see active service in the Great War.
 Service in the King Edward's Horse proved to be a highly-regarded training ground for future Officers.
 Some 550 men were transferred from the King Edward’s Horse to become Officers in other units.
 The King Edward's Horse were demobilised upon their return to England in 1919 and were never re-embodied being disbanded in 1924.